CARE Moments

 For yourself

 Read the capability definition.
 Be honest.
-Pick one behaviour to change.
-Come back in 90 days.
+Pick one behaviour to change this month.
+Come back in 90 days and check.

 With your team